Ever had that desire to quit your job and become a travel blogger? Of course, you did. It's so tempting an offer to resist!

 In about four hours, Dylan and I had captured more than enough footage of that spell-binding vista.
 We decided to voyage the island together for the days to come.
 I found out that he was staying just a bungalow away from me.
 While we sat down to dinner that night, I implored him to teach me his videography skills and he agreed.
 Being a travel blogger, my work included mostly exploration and writing.
 But pursuing my interest, I bought a drone sometime ago, hovered it a few times but never really got a chance to learn to shoot videos with it.
 This was my chance - hands-on experience for Avery!

 Dylan with his drone and I with my journal wandered about Bora Bora.
 He regularly threw me some essential drone-related tips and I noted them down ardently.
-While I was reveling in our adventures, the thought of Netflix completely escaped my mind.
-I guess you don't need distractions with a good company.
+While I was revelling in our adventures, the thought of Netflix completely escaped my mind.
+I guess you don't need distractions with good company.

 Towards the end of my trip, I became a decent drone user.
 All thanks to Dylan!
 But there was so much more left to learn and even more was the distance between us from Mexico to Florida.